 Hi, I write things.
-Some of them are good.
 I wrote at least one of them with you in mind.
 Try and find it.
 If I did my job right, it should not be hard.

 Whoever you are, know that you are not alone and we are in this together until we're not.
 Then, it doesn't matter anymore.
 The universe goes on and us along with it.